HenokB/WildHacks/README.md

 # WildHacks
-Go to the master branch to get the project
+Go to the blog branch to get the project.